aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 1. branch (of a phylogenetic tree)
 1. root (of a rooted phylogenetic tree)

-**B. Once you've finished, compare your definitions with those of your neighbours.**
+**B. Once you've finished, compare your definitions with those of your neighbours, and write together consensus definitions of these terms.**

 Make notes on how your definitions differ, and write together a definition that agrees with both your ideas of the meaning of these terms.